SaveTo Wishlist for WooCommerce

 🔗 External Resource:

-If you are unsure about which colors to use, we recommend checking out Adobe Color for accessible palette inspiration.
+If you’re unsure about which colors to use, we recommend checking out Adobe Color for accessible palette inspiration.

 All your design tools are grouped together for easy access.

-• Click on the Wishlist Page tab and scroll down to the Styles section.
+2. Click the Wishlist Page tab and scroll down to the Styles section.

-The heading is the first thing a user sees.
+The heading is the first thing your customers see.
 Make it stand out:

-• Heading Title: Adjust the Font Size and Color to match your site’s main H1 or H2 tags.
+• Heading Title Size and Color: Adjust the Heading Title Size and Heading Title Color to match your site’s main H1 or H2 tags.

-• Heading Text: Control the sub-text or description area to ensure it’s legible and matches your brand’s body font color.
+• Heading Text Size and Color: Control the sub-text or description area to ensure it’s legible and matches your brand’s body font color.

 This is where the product data lives.
 You can now fine-tune the “technical” look of the list:

-• Table Rows: Adjust the font size of the item details within the list for better readability on desktop and mobile.
+• Table Row Text Size: Adjust the font size of the item details within the list for better readability on desktop and mobile.

 If you use the Popup action, ensure the window matches your site’s aesthetic:

-• Body Text: Use the Popup Text Size and Color controls to ensure instructions are clear.
+• Popup Text Size and Color: Use these controls to ensure instructions are clear.

-• Action Buttons: Use the color pickers for Save and Cancel buttons.
+• Popup Save and Cancel Buttons: Use the color pickers for Save and Cancel buttons.

 • Button Text Color: Ensure there is high contrast (e.g., white text on a dark background) by selecting a custom color.

-• Always click Save Settings at the bottom of the page.
+1. Click Save Changes at the bottom of the page.

 💡 Note: